Scarlett Johannson in Jurassic World: Rebirth

 Lucy does not.

 The animation of the CP4 molecules spreading throughout her nervous system is momentarily interesting, but eventually drags on.
-The footage is later revisited, much to the viewer’s misfortune.
+We revisit this footage later much to the viewer’s misfortune.

-The narrative voice is unfocused.
+The narrative voice loses focus.
 It opens with Johansson speaking her thoughts through voiceover.
-They’re not real-time thoughts, more like generalized notions about the beginning of mankind.
+They’re not real-time thoughts, more like generalized notions about the beginning of humanity.
 This transitions sharply into Lucy snapping out of a daydream.

-This disparity is heightened by the introduction of Morgan Freeman’s voiceover regarding the evolution of the brain and human potential.
+Morgan Freeman’s voiceover heightens this disparity.
+Referencing the evolution of the brain and human potential.
 Later it transitions back to Lucy’s real-time thoughts, so the nature of the narrative voice remains unclear.

-During the film’s introduction, the missing link is featured on-screen.
-The part’s played by an actor in discomforting make-up and is featured several times throughout the movie.
+During the film’s introduction, the missing link appears on-screen.
+The part’s played by an actor in discomforting make-up.
+Appears several times throughout the movie.

 Its too bad Besson didn’t speak to Andy Serkis, who crafted a simian army using stop motion technology for Dawn of the Planet of the Apes.
 Serkis could probably create one missing link without removing his bathrobe.